abhishekdiphu/IBM_AI_Enterprise_Workflow/AI_Workflow_DataAnalysis_HypoTesting/Week1/README.md

 One way to deal with that additional uncertainty is to try a range of different values for imputation and measure how the results vary between each set of imputations.
 This technique is known as multiple imputation

-## CASE STUDY: Data visualization
+## CASE STUDY: Data visualization:
 It can be easy to get lost in the details of the findings when communicating the finding from EDA to business stakeholders.
 Project planning and milestones are important so remember to talk about what you:

-Have done
+Have done.
-Are doing
+Are doing.
-And plan to do
+And plan to do.
-Remember that deliverables are generally a presentation or a report and they should use a portable format (e.g. PDF or HTML) Deliverables should be concise and clear.
-Appendices are useful as supplemental materials to a deliverable and they help keep them free of unnecessary items
+Remember that deliverables are generally a presentation or a report and they should use a portable format (e.g. PDF or HTML).
+Deliverables should be concise and clear.
+Appendices are useful as supplemental materials to a deliverable and they help keep them free of unnecessary items.
-Visual summaries are a key component of EDA deliverables There is no single right way to communicate EDA, but a minimum bar is that the data summaries, key findings, investigative process, conclusions are made clear
+Visual summaries are a key component of EDA deliverables.
+There is no single right way to communicate EDA, but a minimum bar is that the data summaries, key findings, investigative process, conclusions are made clear